priyankakpathak/priyankakpathak.github.io/_posts/2020-08-01-Vectorization-APIs.md

 - `V0.16B` : Holds 16 8-bits values of type `byte` or `sbyte`, They are represented by `Vector128<byte>` and `Vector128<sbyte>`respectively.

-Note: `V0` above is a register to demonstrate how they are represened in disassembly of ARM64.
+Note: `V0` above is a register to demonstrate how they are represented in disassembly of ARM64.

 ### Vector64

 `Vector64` datatype on the other hand holds data of 64 bits.
-You can interpret those 64 bits as 8 8-bits, 4 16-bits 2 32-bits, or 1 64-bits value.
+You can interpret those 64 bits as 8 8-bits, 4 16-bits, 2 32-bits, or 1 64-bits value.
 Below is the pictorial representation.

 ```cmd
                                         ------------- 64-bits -----------